dominikberse/homeassistant-bluetooth-mesh/README.md

 1. Scan for unprovisioned devices with `python3 gateway.py scan`.
 1. Create an entry for the device(s) you want to add in the `config.yaml`.
-1. Provision the device with `python3 gateway.py prov add <uuid>` _or_ `python3 gateway.py prov add` to provision all devices.
+1. Provision the device with `python3 gateway.py prov --uuid <uuid> add`.
-1. Configure the device with `python3 gateway.py prov config <uuid>` _or_ `python3 gateway.py prov config` to configure all devices.
+1. Configure the device with `python3 gateway.py prov --uuid <uuid> config`.
    _Do not skip this step, otherwise the device is not part of the application network and it will not respond properly._

 - To list all provisioned devices use `python3 gateway.py list`.
-- You can remove and reset a device with `python3 gateway.py prov reset <uuid>`.
+- You can remove and reset a device with `python3 gateway.py prov --uuid <uuid> reset`.